qazi0/real-time-disaster-management/code/victim_localization/model/yolov3/Readme.md

 ![Victim Localization](/code/victim_localization/model/yolov3/detection_results.PNG)

 ## AIDER Detect
 We have created a new dataset for object detection on aerial disaster imagery – named as AIDER Detect.
-It contains 2 Classes – person and vehicle and about 1428 images containing 6900 vehicles and 2100 humans in total. # Real Time Victim Localization for Disaster Management
+It contains 2 Classes – person and vehicle and about 1428 images containing 6900 vehicles and 2100 humans in total.

 ![AIDER_detect](/code/victim_localization/model/yolov3/aider_detect.jpg)